aring87/Sentinel-Detection-As-Code/README.md

 Triage content has also been reviewed and expanded to better support analyst workflows.

-Updated guides are being rewritten into a fuller analyst-playbook style that emphasizes:
+Updated guides are being rewritten into a more complete analyst-playbook style that emphasizes:

 - why the alert matters
 - what the detection is looking for